ORNL/cpp-proposals-pub/D1673/blas_interface.md

 the major complaints about initial implementations of `valarray`: its lack of mandate for expression templates meant that initial implementations were slow, and thus users did not want to rely on it.
+(See Josuttis 1999, p.
+547, and Vandevoorde and Josuttis 2003, p.
+342,
+for a summary of the history.
+Fortran has an analogous issue, in which (under certain conditions) it is implementation defined whether the run-time environment needs to copy noncontiguous slices of an array into contiguous temporary storage.)

 Expression templates work well, but have issues.
 Our papers [P1417R0](wg21.link/p1417r0) and "Evolving a Standard C++ Linear